merdanaslan/jupiter-perps-anchor-idl-parsing/src/examples/notes.md

 ### Using PDAs vs. getProgramAccounts

-We initially tried using `getProgramAccounts` with filters, but this approach had drawbacks:
+I initially tried using `getProgramAccounts` with filters, but this approach had drawbacks:

 1. Many RPC providers limit or disable `getProgramAccounts` due to its resource intensity
 2. The query can time out when scanning large programs like Jupiter Perpetuals